krishnanraman/behaviorcloningclassifier/README.md

   v was around 9 mph with some throttle ( see drive.py for details ).
   I tried to exercise my classifier at 15mph & the car jumped out of the track quite soon :( So yeah, faster speed means more classes.
-  If you drive at a reasonable 40 mph in the curvy udacity track, the number of classes would go up to thousands So c grows quite fast & grows non-linearly.
+  If you drive at a reasonable 40 mph in the curvy udacity track, the number of classes would go up to 1000s So c grows quite fast & grows non-linearly.

-5. Its hard to reason about high k.
+5. Its hard to reason about what happens with high track curvaure k.
-For one, its not very useful - you don't have roads with super-crazy curves because drivers/cars wouldn't be able to drive reasonably well under such conditions.
+For one, its not very useful - you generally don't have roads with super-crazy curves
+  - drivers/cars wouldn't be able to drive reasonably well under such conditions.
 Best to hold k at a large enough max to accomodate both straight & circular tracks & reasonably curved tracks.
+But yes, as k grows even modestly, C grows quite fast.
 ```